 Where Do Bed Bugs Come From?
 Do They Come from Outside?

 Bed bugs, as the name suggests, are dependent on humans partially.
-They will be found lurking frequently in places where humans assemble for a prolonged period, like public buses or libraries.
-Their tenacity equals that of cockroaches as they can go for months without feeding and can survive temperatures ranging from near zero to 122 degrees Fahrenheit.
+They frequently lurk in places where humans assemble for a prolonged period, like public buses or libraries.
+Their tenacity equals that of cockroaches as they can go for months without feeding and survive temperatures ranging from near zero to 122 degrees Fahrenheit.
 As a result, they exist almost everywhere.

 You might have already guessed that not only do bed bugs come from outside, but they might come from absolutely anywhere.
-The absence of wings is barely an obstacle to them, as they are inherently rapid crawlers and can travel over long distances while remaining perfectly concealed.
-Once they have latched onto boxes, shoes, and other sorts of luggage they invade the new residence and permeate everywhere.
+The absence of wings is barely an obstacle to them, as they are inherently fast crawlers and can travel over long distances while remaining perfectly concealed.
+Once they have latched onto boxes, shoes, and other luggage, they invade the new residence and permeate everywhere.
 They might occupy crevices and cracks near the beds, behind baseboards, inside mattress and box springs, electrical switch plates, picture frames, and even wallpaper.

 What Are Their Habits?

-Having mentioned their preferred habitat, it is important to note that residences are more susceptible to these pests because of their activity patterns.
-Bed bugs are evasive, nocturnal feeders that will often emerge for a meal during the day, especially in heavily infested areas.
+Having mentioned their preferred habitat, it is essential to note that residences are more susceptible to these pests because of their activity patterns.
+Bed bugs are elusive, nocturnal feeders that often emerge for a meal during the day, especially in heavily infested areas.
 Though they require about 5-10 minutes to finish a blood meal, they will migrate to secluded spots afterward to digest it and procreate.
-Humans are their preferred targets and they normally latch onto our skins while we are asleep to feed on our blood.
+Humans are their preferred targets; they usually latch onto our skins while we are asleep to feed on our blood.

 Do They Pose Any Serious Threats?